waffle-iron/docs/source/cassandra.rst

 .. warning::::

-    If the column used for tracking timestamps is a compound key,ALLOW FILTERING is appended to the query.
+    If the column used for tracking timestamps is a compound key, ALLOW FILTERING is appended to the query.
     This can have a detrimental performance impact of Cassandra as it is effectively issuing a full scan.

 Bulk